Freestyle Chess Grand Slam Tour: Grand Slams

-The format of the Grand Slams underwent multiple changes, involving the players themselves in a democratic process but also motivated through better mainstream markability.
+The format of the Grand Slams underwent multiple changes, involving the players themselves in a democratic process but also motivated through better mainstream marketability.

 Each grand slam begins with a rapid round-robin stage.
 The time control for the round-robin stage is 10 minutes with an increment of 10 seconds per move.
 No draw offers are allowed until move 40.

 All eliminated players are required to perform commentary for the knockout stage.
 Refusal to do so results in a 50% reduction of their prize money.

 In all matches, no draw offers are allowed until after move 40.
 The higher-seeded player starts the match with black in the first game.
 In the event of a tie, the tiebreak is two 10+10 rapid games followed by two 5+2 blitz games if the tie persists, and then one armageddon game with bidding.

-Weisenhaus and Paris Grand Slam: Single-Elimination
+Weissenhaus and Paris Grand Slam: Single-Elimination

 The first grand slam had 10 participants.
 Afterwards, the number of participants was increased to 12 for the following grand slam.

 The players finishing 1–8 in the round robin stage qualified for the single-elimination classical time control stage, with players 1-4 being seeded.
 Starting with player 1, they choose their opponent for the quarter finals from players 5–8.
 In the semifinals, the winners of the quarterfinals involving players 1 and 4 faced each other, while the winners of the quarterfinals involving players 2 and 3 played the other match.
 The losers from the quarter-finals determined their final rankings in a fifth-place play-off, while losers from the semi-finals met in a third-place play-off.

 The players finishing 9–12 in the round robin stage played a separate single-elimination classical time control stage for 9th place.
 Similar to above, players 9 and 10 were seeded with player 9 choosing their opponent from players 11 and 12.
 The winners played a match for 9th place, while the losers finished in a joint 11th place.

 Each match in the classical time control stage was a best of two games.
 The time control was 90 minutes with an increment of 30 seconds per move.